nicodigital/minimal-cms/README.md

 ### [Knock](https://github.com/jenstornell/knock#create-a-user)
 A lightweight authentication library that provides secure user management without the need for a database.

+## Installation Requirements

+For Minimal CMS to function properly, you must follow these specific directory structure requirements:

+1. **CMS Location**: The CMS software must be placed in a subdirectory named `content` within your main project(website).
+Example: /content.

+2. **Media Library**: The media library must be located at `/public/img/` relative to your main project directory

+Failure to maintain this directory structure will result in the CMS not working correctly.

 ## Getting Started

 1. Clone or download the repository
-2. Place the files on your web server (PHP required)
+2. Place the files in the `content` subdirectory of your web server (PHP required)
+3. Ensure the `public/img` directories exist for the media library
-3. Configure your site settings in `config.php`
+4. Configure your site settings in `config.php`
-4. Create users in the `users` directory
+5. Create users in the `users` directory
-5. Begin creating collections and adding content
+6. Begin creating collections and adding content

 ## Best Practices